-- II.
-Identify Critical Personnel - A. Two medical providers - 1.
+II.
+Identify Critical Personnel

+- A. Two medical providers - 1.
 Attending, Fellow, Nurse Practitioner, Resident - 2.
-Ideally two providers will remain at the bedside during the procedure - 3.
+Ideally two providers remain at the bedside during the procedure - 3.
 Responsibilities: - a.
 Ordering the blood - b.
-Calculating the appropriate volume exchange amount - c.
-Determining the most suitable exchange method - B. One Registered Nurse - 1.
+Calculating the appropriate volume for the exchange - c.
+Determining the most suitable exchange method - B. One registered nurse - 1.
 Bedside nurse and/or charge nurse - a.
-Nursing may rotate; however, one must remain at the bedside at all times - a.
+Nursing may rotate; however, one must remain at the bedside at all times - b.
 Infant should be a one-to-one assignment